Diversity and Equity

 The CAS Cultural Competence Initiative is an ongoing, department-wide effort that continues to evolve.
 Current activities expand the Department’s focus from its curriculum to examine and promote equity and inclusion in teaching practices, professional development, and the retention, tenure, and promotion of faculty.

-Diversity in Development Committee Members: Dr. Guadalupe Espinoza (chair), Dr. Ioakim Boutakidis, Dr. Janna Kim and Dr. Claudia G. Pineda
+Diversity in Development Committee Members: Dr. Guadalupe Espinoza (chair), Dr. Christa Greenfader, Dr. Janna Kim, Dr. Guadalupe D í az Lara, Dr. Claudia G. Pineda and Dr. Sasha Zeedyk.

 Faculty Community for Equity Practices Pilot Program